curiousest/curiousest.github.io/_drafts/tabum/lion-donkey.md

 "Says who?" laughed the Donkey.

 "Says you.
-Because you are great too, and it's time for all to celebrate our greatness." chanted the Lion.
+Because you are great too, and it's time for the kingdom to celebrate our greatness." chanted the Lion.

-"Yes, I am great.
+"Yes, I *am* great.
 You are great.
 Tell me more." said the Donkey.